fjmiller/HomeAssistant/Entity_Monitor/README.md

    Devices to ignore are part of the group entities_exclude_from_monitoring:.
 Add your entities to this array in groups.yaml.

 ## Lovelace Card
    The lovelace card can be customized to whatever look and feel you like.
-It is currently and conditional card and will only display when their are errors to report.
+It is currently and conditional card and will only display when their are errors to report ie: sensor.entities_with_issues.state > 0.

 ## Notifications
    The notifications flow was created in Node Red.
 Updated the Notify and message blocks to meet your specific configuration.
 The default flow uses the iOS app Notifications.